Overwatch's new hero, Brigitte Lindholm, is a tanky support

-Overwatch, a popular team-based first-person shooter, dropped its 27th hero and she's a support character packing a big ol' hammer and shield.
+Popular team-based first-person shooter Overwatch dropped its 27th hero, and she's a support character packing a big ol' hammer and shield.

 Her healing ability, "Repair Pack," differs from other supports in that it's a med kit that heals allies if they're damaged or provides armor if they're at full health -- just like her dad's armor pack.